- Professor Graeme Reid, Chair of Science and Research Policy, UCL and Strategic Advisor to NCUB

 - Paul Mason, Director for Responsive Programmes, Innovation Lending, Innovate UK

 Collaboration between universities and businesses remains a key component of the Government’s Industrial Strategy and their vision of the HE sector as a vital catalyst in driving technology forward.
 With UKRI now operating across the UK with a combined budget of more than £7 billion, now is the time for universities to take stock of their research commercialisation capabilities and work alongside businesses, charities and government to turn excellent research and high-quality innovation into a commercial reality.

-Attend this Westminster Briefing to hear how the UKRI will continue to support the sector to deliver the Government’s Industrial Strategy.
-Discuss the challenges around contracting, technology transfer and IP with colleagues in the sector, and learn from HEIs and partners who have successfully invested in the knowledge exchange that supports research and development partnerships.
+Join us on Thursday 14th November for an up to date brief on how the UKRI will continue to support the sector to deliver the Government’s Industrial Strategy and and what funding opportunities are available to promote knowledge, talent and ideas.
+At this event we will discuss the challenges around contracting, technology transfer and IP with colleagues in the sector, and learn from HEIs and partners who have successfully invested in the knowledge exchange that supports research and development partnerships.

 Key Issues to be Addressed:

 - Research Commercialisation and delivering the Government’s Industrial Strategy

 - The role of UKRI, Research England and Innovate UK in supporting universities

 - Ensuring your work aligns with Knowledge Exchange Framework (KEF) metrics